The Only Time to Use Facebook Audience Network Ads

 Publishers that create adult content, advertise work-at-home schemes, sell unsafe supplements, or promote gambling are just a few examples of those that can’t join the network.

-You can review their publisher list by accessing your Business Manager and selecting the Brand Safety option.
+You can review their publisher list by accessing your Ads Manager and selecting the Brand Safety option.

-Next, select the Publisher list in the left column.
+Next, select the Publisher list.
 A screen with Download Publisher List should appear like so:

 The downloaded documents are in CSV format, so you may need a spreadsheet software to view them.
 On the publisher list, you’ll also find a link to another document composed of only publishers with low volume.
 This helps you avoid publishing your ads on apps with low traffic.